-The Ph.D. program requires a minimum of 72 credits and completion of a diagnostic examination, a preliminary examination, original research culminating in the submission and defense of a research proposal and dissertation.
+The Ph.D. program requires a minimum of 72 credits and a preliminary examination, original research culminating in the submission and defense of a research proposal and dissertation.

 The Ph.D. program requires a minimum of 72 credits.
 Credits earned in fulfilling the M.A. requirements in this Department may be applied toward the Ph.D. requirements.
 In most cases, graduate hours earned at other institutions may also be applied toward the Ph.D. requirements, if appropriate.
 Approval of such transfer credits will be granted only after the student's preliminary program has been outlined and approved by the student's adviser.

-Most graduate students who enter the doctoral program without a Master’s degree are required to enroll in GEO 500, 501, and 505 the first semester they are offered after the student matriculates.
+Most graduate students who enter the doctoral program without a Master’s degree are required to enroll in either (a) GEO 500, GEO 501, and GEO 505, or (b) GEO 504, one (1) GEO methods course (TBD), and GEO 505 the first semester they are offered after the student matriculates.
 Students should consult with their advisor if they feel they are eligible to have any of these waived.

 Responsible Conduct Research (RCR) Training Requirement.